 9. To ensure mutual understanding

-Meaning: Confirming shared interpretation.
+Meaning: Confirms shared interpretation.

 Example: “To ensure mutual understanding, payment is due within 10 days.”